 Non-competition agreements are entered into upon acquisition of a subsidiary, Mediasmart Mobile S.L., to limit its' employees ability to compete with the Company.
 Non-compete is recognised as an intangible asset as of the acquisition date at its estimated fair value.
-Non-compete is to be amortised over 4 years, using the straight-line method, starting from 1 April 2020.
+Non-compete is amortised on a straight-line basis over 4 years as of acquisition date.